DrewDahlman/Leglights/readme.md

 - `/api/status` - Update the status ( POST )

 ## Devices
+- `ws://APP_IP:666` - Connect with Websockets for devices that should listen for payloads on status change
-- `ws://APP_IP:5000` - Connect with Websockets for devices that should listen for payloads on status change
+- `ws://104.131.51.119:666` - Connect with Websockets for devices that should listen for payloads on status change ( Production )